 So why work with me?
 Because I get it.

 Living with chronic disease can be tedious and discouraging.
-As a person who has been living with type 1 diabetes since the age of 10, I know firsthand what it is like to go to battle with one’s own body.
-For years I remained within the confines of my diseases (as other auto-immune conditions came to follow) and let the chronic ailments that came with it dictate my life.
+I know firsthand what it is like to go to battle with one’s own body.
+For years I felt like a patient (as opposed to a person) and that the chronic ailments that came with it dictated my life.
 With perseverance and compassion, I was able to go from a life of coping to thriving.
 Through my own personal work, I realized that people are not just their disease.
 Even though that part of you can be the loudest, you are a whole person with a ton of other cool stuff about you.
 Really, that stuff is there--it's just had to take the backseat, and that can change.
 In our work together, I hope you will come to see a world beyond one fraught with imposed limitations—one full of joy, connection, forgiveness and peace.

 Aside from my professional training (see above), I have spoken at events put on by other organizations including the Juvenile Diabetes Research Foundation, the American Diabetes Association, the College Diabetes Network, Camp Leo, and the Crohns & Colitis Foundation of America.
 I have been a guest blogger for Kerri Sparling's Six Until Me and WeAreDiabetes.org, and am currently running the University of Washington Type 1 Diabetes support group at the Diabetes Care Center.
 I am also the Board President ConnecT1D, an organization local to the Pacific Northwest that works to build community and address the psychosocial needs of people living with T1D.